Parnell Street: 20th century

 The Parnell Monument was constructed at the junction of Parnell Street and O'Connell Street in 1906-07.
-Formerly Great Britain Street, the street was renamed after Charles Stewart Parnell when Dublin Corporation adopted a resolution on 1 October 1911, after the erection of the statue to Parnell on the street as it meets O'Connell Street.
+Formerly Great Britain Street, the street was renamed after Charles Stewart Parnell when Dublin Corporation adopted a resolution on 1 October 1911, after the unveiling of the statue to Parnell on the street as it meets O'Connell Street.
 The statue was created by Irish-American sculptor Augustus Saint-Gaudens.
-Saint-Gaudens stated that "I wish to make the Parnell monument the crowning work of my life."
+Saint-Gaudens stated that "I wish to make the Parnell Monument the crowning work of my life."

-The Noyeks fire tragedy occurred on the corner of the street and Kings Inn Street in 1972 killing 8 people.
+The Noyeks fire tragedy occurred on the corner of the street and King's Inns Street in 1972 killing 8 people.

 The western end of Parnell Street was substantially redeveloped from the end of the 20th century up to 2008.
 The urban regeneration came after road plans by Dublin Corporation devastated the street in the 1970s with wholesale demolition of buildings when it was scheduled to be part of the Inner Tangent Road scheme, causing widespread dereliction.
 A significant portion of the original Georgian and Victorian architecture was destroyed, with numerous houses demolished and subsequently replaced mostly by apartment buildings.
 The street was developed into a dual-carriageway with an island in the middle of parts of the street.

 The Ilac Centre opened in 1981 with an entrance onto Parnell Street is the oldest shopping centre in the city.
 The construction of the centre involved the wholesale demolition of hundreds of buildings and many streets and laneways including the disappearance of prominent connecting streets such as Little Denmark Street.